s-vigneshwaran/Sustainable-Development-Goals-Classifier/README.md

 ### Web Application

 There is nothing much to the Web Application as it is initutive.
-You can access it [here](https://sdg-classifier.web.app/).
+You can access it [here](https://sdg-classifier.web.app/). `sdg-classifier.web.app`

 ## How it works?